The Index of Economic Freedom

 Assessing Economic Freedom

 The Index of Economic Freedom takes a comprehensive view of economic freedom.
-Some of the aspects of economic freedom that are evaluated (for example, the extent of an economy’s openness to global investment or trade) are concerned with a country’s interactions with the rest of the world.
+Some aspects of this freedom that are evaluated (for example, the extent of an economy’s openness to global investment or trade) are concerned with a country’s interactions with the rest of the world.
 Most, however, focus on policies within a country, assessing the liberty of individuals to use their labor or finances without undue restraint and government interference.

 Each of the measured aspects of economic freedom plays a vital role in promoting and sustaining personal and national prosperity, but all are complementary in their impact, and progress in one area can easily reinforce or even inspire progress in another.
 Similarly, repressed economic freedom in one area (for example, a lack of respect for property rights) can make it much more difficult to achieve high levels of freedom in other categories.